-Barney Green has been at the leading edge of Height Safety for over 25 years.
+Barney Green was at the leading edge of Height Safety for over 25 years, but has now RETIRED to go sailing.

 Trained as a civil engineer, he served 10 years of site and design work in general contracting, before joining Hilti the construction fixings specialists.
 Barney spent 4 years supporting designers specifying high performance anchors, and became well informed in all aspects of fixings technology.
 He co-wrote Hilti’s first “Specifiers Guide” to Construction fixings.